RDMA Support

 The number of parallel connections that a node can establish to each of the other nodes.
 Connections are only established when needed and are also dropped when they are idle for a while.

-Additionally to client-server connections, servers may also open up to connMaxInternodeNum connections between each other.
-When sizing a BeeGFS installation, ensure that each server can use at least connRDMABufSize * connRDMABufNum * 2 * connMaxInternodeNum * (#servers + #clients) bytes of memory for RDMA without degradation of service.
-Clients to not connect to each other and thus require less memory: connRDMABufSize * connRDMABufNum * 2 * connMaxInternodeNum * #servers
+A simple rule of thumb when sizing a BeeGFS installation is to ensure that each node type can use at least connRDMABufSize * connRDMABufNum * 2 * connMaxInternodeNum * (#server-services + #clients) bytes of memory for RDMA without degradation of service.
+Clients do not connect to each other and thus require less memory: connRDMABufSize * connRDMABufNum * 2 * connMaxInternodeNum * #server-services.

 Metadata